rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

 #### How do I power on my server after shutting it down?

-Intructions are located in [Reboot your server](/how-to/reboot-your-server)
+Instructions are located in [Reboot your server](/how-to/reboot-your-server)

 #### Which distributions do you offer?